 5. The Food and Fun Festival in Reykjavik

-The Food and Fun festival is held every year in Reykjavík, during the first weekend in March.
+The Food and Fun Festival is held every year in Reykjavík, during the first weekend in March.
 The festival is a culinary circus.
 Reykjavík’s best restaurants host some of the most well-known chefs from both sides of the Atlantic.

 For one weekend these chefs will work in the restaurants and create delectable menus with Iceland’s freshest ingredients.
 It’s a festival for your taste buds and one that is surely worth the visit.

 Started in 2002, in an attempt to boost Iceland’s tourism in the quieter months of Winter, the festival has now become an annual event.
-International chefs are invited to participate and get great insight into the fresh and tasty ingredients that can be found in Iceland.
+International chefs are invited to participate and get a great insight into the fresh and tasty ingredients that can be found in Iceland.
 It’s the perfect reason to head to Reykjavik in March.
 Make sure to also check out the Reykjavik Food Tour.
 Make sure to try Kopar Restaurant.

 6. Celebrate Beer Day with the Locals